COMMENTS

 OTHER USEFUL PROPERTIES

-• visibility
+visibility

-• Shows or hides an element without changing the layout of a document.
+- Shows or hides an element without changing the layout of a document.

-• opacity
+opacity

-• Controls transparency of an element.
+- Controls transparency of an element.

-• Default value is 1.
+(completely visible). - Default value is

-• list-style-type
+list-style-type

 TIPS

-• If you see some unnecessary white space below an image, set it display: block; to get rid of it.
+- If you see some unnecessary white space below an image, set it

-• <div> is used to group the block elements.
+is used to group the block elements.<span>

-• Inheritance: Children inherit styles from parents, unless have their own styles.
+is used to group inline elements.- Inheritance: Children inherit styles from parents, unless have their own styles.

-• Inheritance - Children inherit styles from parents, unless have their own styles.
+- Inheritance - Children inherit styles from parents, unless have their own styles.